silverstripe/silverstripe-framework/docs/en/05_Contributing/03_Documentation.md

 * Mark up correctly: Use preformatted text.
 Emphasis and bold make technical writing more easily "scannable".
 * Avoid FAQs: FAQs are not a replacement for coherent, well explained documentation.
 If you've done a good job documenting, there shouldn't be any "frequently asked questions" left.
-* "SilverStripe" should always appear without a space, use two capital S’.
+* "SilverStripe" should always appear without a space with both "S"s capitalised.
 * Use simple language and words.
 Avoid uncommon jargon and overly long words.
 * Use UK English and not US English.
 SilverStripe is proudly a New Zealand open source project we use the UK spelling and forms of English.
 The most common of these differences are -ize vs -ise, or -or vs our (eg color vs colour).
 * We use sentence case for titles so only capitalise the first letter of the first word of a title.
 The only exceptions to this are when using brand names (e.g. SilverStripe), acronyms (e.g. PHP) and class names (e.g. ModelAdmin).